QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/cloudformation-grain.md

 ### Setting stack prefixes

 You can prefix all stacks created by Toque with some customized prefix, to adhere to your organization standards or conventions.
 There are several ways to do it.
-1. Define a system eter
+1. Define a system parameter
 2. Define it in the blueprint

 Defining a system parameter means to create an account level or space level parameter with the predefined name SYSTEM_CFN_STACK_NAME_PREFIX and the string you wish to use as a prefix as value.